ByrneGR/NorthOne/README.md

 * Implemented
     * Used Google Tag Manager to set up event tracking for Google Analytics and Mixpanel
     * Setup goal tracking and goal values in Google Analytics for 3 goals
-        1. Greater than 5 Seconds on the Page - is the site and its content hooking users and preventing high bounce rates, which are especially common on ad platforms?
+        1. Greater than 5 Seconds on the Page - Is the site and its content hooking users and preventing high bounce rates, which are especially common on ad platforms?
-        2. CTA Button Click - Is the value proposition convincing enough to make users take the first step towards conversion, clicking the call-to-action and opening the form
+        2. CTA Button Click - Is the value proposition convincing enough to make users take the first step towards conversion, clicking the call-to-action and opening the form?
-        3. Form Submission - Is the form experience seamless and does it encourage users to take the final step and convert
+        3. Form Submission - Is the form experience seamless and does it encourage users to take the final step and convert?
     * Setup campaign tracking with UTMs in Google Analytics
     * Set up Segment and Google Analytics/Mixpanel integrations
 * Future Ideas
     * Server-side tagging instead of client-side tagging
         * Faster load times to increase goal conversion rates and reduce bounce rates
-        * Better data quality without adblockres
+        * Better data quality without adblockers
         * More secure customer data
     * Downstream tracking
         * Setting up reports to view post-conversion data by lead source (ex: looking at customer lifetime value by channel instead of solely cost per conversion to ensure we’re delivering the biggest return on ad spend)